 A low-carbon approach was taken during the specification and build process, particularly for the proposed extension area.
 Here, a geocell and limecrete build up was used for the floor build-up, which greatly reduced the amount of concrete used on site, as well as limiting the amount of excavation required.

 The compact, sloped nature of the site presented various challenges and was influenced by the close proximity of neighbouring properties and their gardens.
 An adjoining cellar space which was located beneath a flying freehold was present and added to the complexity of the works, from both a design and procurement perspective.

 The project involved taking the scheme through planning and detailed design stages, tender stage and later on to site, ahead of its Summer 2023 completion.

 Interim Forms X Future Reality

-Without Consent was conceived as a temporary unsanctioned art space, situated in an abandoned industrial building within an unutilised brownfield site.
+A recent exhibition, conceived as a temporary unsanctioned art space, situated in an abandoned industrial building within an unutilised brownfield site.